gayathri-krishnan/algorithmic-tool-box/README.md

 # algorithmic-tool-box
-Solutions to simple algorithm problems
+Solutions to simple algorithm problems.
+These are each, standalone Java programs.